MegaMek/megamek.github.io/_posts/2022-12-22-New Development Release v0.49.11.md

 + Turn timer in seconds
 + TO Infantry Movement on Pavement optional rule
 + CI Field Guns and Artillery are now destroyed with trooper loss according to TO:AUE[/li]
 + Data wise - Deadborder continues to fix and improve sprites, and we'll got lots of unit fixes and RecGuide 26 units in. plus bug fixes see change log for details.

 ### MegaMekLab

 We got a few fixes and we've made some improvements to record sheets this includes engine ratings, improved visibility of armor type, and internal structure

 ### MekHQ

 We have quite a few fixes and improvements to the company generator.

 ### MekHQ StratCon Alpha

-Stratcon remains a key part of MekHQ but the main developer on it (Nickargua) is taking a well earned break from the projects.
+StratCon remains a key part of MekHQ but the main developer on it (Nickargua) is taking a well earned break from the projects.
 This will largely stop new features being added until his return.
 We'll address bug fixes as identified.

 ## Stable 0.50.0 Status Update

 We are still working on the development portion of the current dev cycle.
 We've been able to implement a new version of Gradle (our build language) starting with this release (0.49.11) we've added support for Java 17.
-This will require more testing and we encourage players to use the programs with Java 17, Java 11 at this time remains our recommened choice.
+This will require more testing and we encourage players to use the programs with Java 17, Java 11 at this time remains our recommended choice.
 We are still working on the connection stability issues.
 Until we resolve these issues and confirm Java 17 stability we can't move ahead with a new Stable, and we have no ETA for this.
 With a milestone of 0.50.0 we need to make sure we get it right.

 Until we resolve these issues we can't move ahead with a new Stable, and we have no ETA for this.
 With a milestone of 0.50.0 we need to make sure we get it right.

 ## Java 11 and Java 17

 We've updated to Java 11, which means you'll need to update to use the [b]0.49.x development branches[/b].
 As Java is now open source, we recommend [Adoptium Temurin 11](https://adoptium.net/index.html?variant=openjdk11) We have a help page [for Windows](https://github.com/MegaMek/megamek/wiki/Updating-to-Adoptium) and [Mac](https://megamek.org/wiki/mac_issues.html]).
 Further, for Linux, you should be able to use your package manager to install Adoptium Temurin from their repository.
 Finally, all our automated tests (with the exception of MegaMekLab) are done with Temurin 11.

 This release implements support for Java 17.
 We need to stress this has had some testing and needs more players to use the programs with Java 17.
 But Java 11 remains our recommended version.

 ## Social Media

 We are also happy to announce we have an [official MegaMek Discord](https://discord.gg/u2vJ5U2QpD).
 This is now our primary community location for the suite, providing superior voice support, individual channels, and assistance for the [official public servers](https://megamek.games).
 There are also the following community Discords with regular MegaMek channels, namely [Everything BattleTech](https://discord.gg/gyXMWjT) and [Classic BattleTech](https://discord.gg/D9jFn52).
 We are also on Facebook, at [MegaMek BattleTech](https://www.facebook.com/groups/5124394675) and [MegaMek](https://www.facebook.com/MegaMek) for our group and page respectively.

 ## Mac Users

 [Please](https://megamek.org/wiki/mac_issues.html) check out this workaround for Mac Operating Systems.

 ## Contributing

 [Please](https://megamek.org/wiki/I-want-to-help) check out this document for contributing to the suite.
 Deadborder has us covered from land unit sprites and camos.
 But we desperately need sprites for aerospace units.

 ## Updating Your Campaign

 1. Make backups of your campaigns and customs.
 2. Always treat each release as a stand alone release and only copy your data forward from older versions, never backwards.
 3. Do not copy MegaMek saves nor any preference file from a different version.